-Article 3(2) of the Law defines a dominant position as a position of one or more undertakings that face no direct competition in a relevant market or a position that enables them to exert unilaterally a decisive influence in that market by effectively restricting competition therein.
+Article 3(2) of the Law defines a dominant position as a position of one or more undertakings that faces no direct competition in a relevant market, or a position that enables them to exert unilaterally a decisive influence in that market by effectively restricting competition therein.
 The Law explicitly defines presumptions of dominance and collective dominance, stating that:

-- an undertaking with a market share of not less than 40 per cent shall be considered to have a dominant position in the market, unless it is proved otherwise; and
+- an undertaking with a market share of not less than 40% shall be considered to have a dominant position in the market, unless it is proved otherwise; and

-- each undertaking in a group of three or fewer undertakings that have the largest share of and hold jointly 70 per cent or more of the market shall be considered to enjoy a dominant position, unless it is proved otherwise.
+- each undertaking in a group of three or fewer undertakings that have the largest share of and hold jointly 70% or more of the market shall be considered to enjoy a dominant position, unless it is proved otherwise.

 Case law and recent developments

-The Council officially states that investigations in cases where the economic effect on competition has to be proven (eg, abuses of dominant position) are not the Council’s priority.
+The Council officially states that investigations in cases where the economic effect on competition has to be proven (for example, abuses of dominant position) are not the Council's priority.

-On 22 April 2016, the Council terminated its investigation on Vakaru laivu gamykla, AB (VLG), an allegedly dominant Klaipeda Seaport operator, after the Council concluded that the VLG had ceased its practices by allegedly restricting undertakings’ possibilities to provide ship supply, maintenance and repair services at the Klaipeda Seaport.
+On 22 April 2016, the Council terminated its investigation into Vakaru laivu gamykla, AB (VLG), an allegedly dominant Klaipeda Seaport operator, after the Council concluded that the VLG has ceased its practices by allegedly restricting undertakings' possibilities to provide ship supply, maintenance and repair services at the Klaipeda Seaport.